What Causes Calcium Buildup in Pools?

-Calcium scaling is an unsightly white to white-grey stain that forms on pool sides when a pool’s calcium levels and pH are imbalanced.
+Calcium scaling is an unsightly white to white-grey stain, dust, or film that forms on pool sides or tile when a pool’s calcium levels and pH are imbalanced.
 Not to worry though, calcium scaling is an easy thing to prevent with regular water testing and balancing.
 In fact, how susceptible your pool is to calcium scaling is directly related to how porous your pool material is.
 For example, a concrete pool is the most porous, where as vinyl liner and fiberglass pools are the least.

 Although it may be difficult to do, calcium scales can be removed — and preventative steps can be taken to keep them from reforming.
 If your pool has a buildup of calcium scaling, here’s how to identify what type of calcium you’re dealing with, treat it and stop it from forming again.

 There are two types of calcium scales that form in pools: calcium carbonate and calcium silicate.
 Calcium carbonate is white and flaky, and it’s fairly easy to take off.
 Calcium silicate, in contrast, is white-grey and more difficult to move.

 Additionally, because calcium silicate takes longer to form, pools that have calcium silicate buildup on their walls often also have scaling in their pipes.
 If your pool’s scaling proves to be calcium silicate, you may need to hire a professional to remove the deposits in your pool and its filtration system.

 To see what type of calcium scaling has built up on your pool, place a few drops of muriatic acid on a deposit.
 Make sure you follow all safety precautions and wear safety goggles when working with acids.
 Calcium carbonate will react with the acid and foam; calcium silicate will not.
 If you have any questions, you should make sure to contact a pool professional.

 How to Remove Calcium Carbonate Scaling From Your Pool